1. Overview of Meaning

 5. Cultural and Historical Background

-Relation to Japanese Culture: In Japanese culture, the head is often associated with wisdom and authority.
-The phrase “頭が良い” (あたまがいい, “atama ga ii”) is commonly used to describe someone who is intelligent.
+Connection to Japanese Culture: In Japanese culture, the head is often associated with wisdom and authority.
+The phrase “頭を使う” (あたまをつかう, “atama o tsukau”) means “to use one’s head,” emphasizing the importance of thinking and intelligence.